What are the company’s core businesses?

 The tendency of portfolio quality

 Asset quality continues to improve.
 NPLs of both credit card and personal loan has been constantly decreased since year 2013; as a result, the total portfolio’s NPL dropped.
-NPL in the first quarter of 2018 are as follows.
+NPL in the first half of 2018 are as follows.